quasarframework/quasar/docs/src/pages/vue-components/radio.md

 <doc-example title="Dense" file="QRadio/Dense" />

-In the second row in the example below, the property `keep-color` is being used to retain the passed in color when the radio button is not toggled also.
+In the second row in the example below, the property `keep-color` is being used to retain the passed in color when the radio button is not in a toggled state.

 <doc-example title="Coloring" file="QRadio/Coloring" />